 Apart from card buttons and board buttons – which are unique features of the Power-Up, the ButlerBot is still the better of the two Butler tools.
 In some aspects, however, the Butler Power-Up is already superior to the ButlerBot.
 But one thing after the other.

-These are the 3 Butler Power-Up features I am covering in this article, are:
+The 3 Butler Power-Up features I am covering in this article, are:

 - Due Date